-The seller/vendor fee is $30 for two consecutive, parallel parking spaces (marked with the same number) which is enough room to park a modest vehicle and have space to display your goods.
+The seller/vendor fee is $30 for two consecutive, parallel parking spaces (between chalk marks) which is enough room to park a modest vehicle and have space to display your goods.
 Additional spaces may be rented at $30 for each additional pair of consecutive parallel spaces.
 There are a few spots that are 3 spaces wide that are available for $45.
 Ask when you enter.
 Locations are on a first-come first-serve basis and the fee is collected upon entry.

 California State Law requires flea market operators, such as ASVARO, to register all sellers at each flea market.
 [California Board of Equalization Publication 111] Flea market operators must collect the seller's permit number from every seller and the name of the permit holder.
 Sellers who are not required to have a seller's permit must register by providing their name, address and driver license number.